Part-DB/Part-DB-server/docs/usage/labels.md

 ## Label placeholders

 A placeholder has the format `[[PLACEHOLDER]]` and will be filled with the concrete data by Part-DB.
-You can use the "Placeholders" dropdown in content editor, to automatically insert the placeholders.
+You can use the "Placeholders" dropdown in the content editor, to automatically insert the placeholders.

 ### Common